 There is also a section listing papers written by skeptics and opponents of EFT.
 Despite a large and consistent evidence base, there are many professionals who remain unconvinced, some of whom actively campaign against the use of EFT or further research into EFT.
 You can make up your own mind after reading the arguments before and against.

 For convenience, and to organize the large number of studies referenced on this site, outcome studies are presented first, by the condition for which data was collected, e.g. Depression, Pain, etc. The titles of studies are listed below the heading.
-If a meta-analysis is available, it is always listed first.
 If you click on a title, you jump to the paper’s abstract, and if available, the full text of the paper, or a location online where you can obtain it.

 A study in which the primary outcome was PTSD symptoms might have also collected data on secondary outcomes such as pain.
 If so, the study may appear under both headings.
 The abstract tells you the treatment protocol, number of subjects, assessments used, change in symptoms, and statistical significance.
 Below outcome studies, clinical reports, mechanisms papers, and review articles are listed.